What Is A Tiny House? 12 Surprising Facts

 So, if you find yourself jumping at the chance to host holidays or dinners, be sure to give these factors some extra consideration.

 What many people also forget is that tiny home living is a drastic lifestyle change – one that could liberate people and change their lives for the best, or one that could leave you feeling frustrated.
-Tiny homes are a huge change so it’s important to do your research and be absolutely sure of your decision before pursuing the tiny home lifestyle.
+Tiny houses are a huge change so it’s important to do your research and be absolutely sure of your decision before pursuing tiny house living.